 Backlight and Bar Color Notification When The radio initiates an emergency alarm or call.
 Orange Emergency Alerts The radio receives an emergency alarm or call.
-Orange The radio initiates the Man Down Post-Alert timer.
+Orange Emergency Alerts The radio initiates the Man Down Post-Alert timer.
+The radio initiates the Man Down Post-Alert timer.
 The radio initiates Fireground Evacuation alarm.
-Red Critical Alerts The radio battery is low.
+The radio battery is low.
 The radio is out of range.
 The radio enters failsoft mode.
+The radio battery is low.
+The radio is out of range.
+Red Critical Alerts The radio enters failsoft mode.
 The radio is unable to establish a full connection with the system.
 The radio is unable to authenticate or register with the system.
-Call Alerts The radio receives a private call.
-Green The radio receives a phone call.
-The radio receives a call alert.
+The radio receives a private call.
+Green Call Alerts The radio receives a phone call.
+Oreen Jan Alerts The radio receives a call alert.
 The radio receives a selective call.